CSBoostClassifier#

 It is not recommended to pass instance-dependent costs to the

-method.
-Instead, pass them to thefit
+__init__method.
+Instead, pass them to thefitmethod.- loss

 - estimator